Charles Foster Johnson

 Charles Foster Johnson (born April 13, 1953) is an American blogger, software developer, and former jazz guitarist.

 He has played on 30 albums, sometimes credited as Icarus Johnson.
-He blogs on Little Green Footballs.
+He started the political blog Little Green Footballs in 2001.

 Biography

 Johnson was born in New York and raised in Hawaii.
 He launched his first career (as a jazz guitarist) in the mid-1970s.
 Extensive recording credits include at least three albums that went gold: Reach For It by George Duke, School Days by Stanley Clarke, and Live in London by Al Jarreau.
 He was a member of Richard Page and Steve George's pre-Mr. Mister band, Pages and played on the band's biggest hit, "I Do Believe in You."